 Review of the Injured and Orphaned Wildlife Program

-A review of the Department's Injured and Orphaned Wildlife Program is currently underway.
-The Department is working with stakeholders to review the Program and identify opportunities to improve the current arrangements.
-Outcomes of the review are expected to be finalised in 2018.
+A review of the Department's Injured and Orphaned Wildlife Program is currently underway, and the Department is working with stakeholders to review the Program and identify opportunities to improve the current arrangements.
+The Department is developing a draft Wildlife